ABr-hub/Simple_MLP/README.md

 ***(Please be patient.
 This repository is under construction.)***

-This repository contains a basic MLP implemented from scratch to demonstrate its capabilities in comparison to other machine learning methods across different problems of varying complexity.
+This repository contains a basic MLP, implemented from scratch to demonstrate it's capabilities in comparison to th logistic regression as a basline machine learning method across different problems of varying complexity.

+---

 | # | Problem     | Logistic Regression Solution | MLP Solution
 | :----: |    :----:   |    :----:   |    :----:   |